zulip/zulip/docs/production/install.md

 If you'd like to verify the download, we
 [publish the sha256sums of our release tarballs](https://www.zulip.org/dist/releases/SHA256SUMS.txt).

-Then, run the Zulip install script:
+## Step 2: Install Zulip

+Most users will want Zulip to automatically obtain an SSL certificate for their server using [Certbot](https://certbot.eff.org/).
+In that case, you can run the installer as follows:

 ```
-sudo -s  # If not already root
+sudo -i  # If not already root
-./zulip-server-*/scripts/setup/install
+./zulip-server-*/scripts/setup/install --certbot \
+    --email=username@example.com --hostname=zulip.example.com
 ```

-This may take a while to run, since it will install a large number of dependencies.
+This will take a while to run, since it will install a large number of dependencies from the pypi and npm repositories.

 The Zulip install script is designed to be idempotent, so if it fails, you can just rerun it after correcting the issue that caused it to fail.
 Also note that it automatically logs a transcript to `/var/log/zulip/install.log`; please include a copy of that file in any bug reports.

+#### What the installer does

 The install script does several things:
 * Creates `zulip` user, which the various Zulip servers will run as,